tracer0tong/android-emulator/README.md

 # Android-emulator

+## ATTENTION: I'm not actively supporting that project, because of a shift in my personal interests.
+If you want to propose improvement, I can accept it as pull-request.

 Thanks to @nightscape for nice optimizations!

 Android-emulator is yet another Docker image with Android SDK and emulator inside (based on tons of other works).